 The consumer packaged goods sector faces tough hurdles in 2018.
 That's mainly because of long, steady shifts in consumer preferences.
 But new players are disrupting the market as well, as are changes in the distribution channel.

-Challenge No. 1: Many Consumers Have Grown Accustomed to Buying Private Labels
+Challenge No. 1: Many Consumers Are Buying Private Labels

 The private-label market once was largely driven by demand from lower-income shoppers.
 Then came budget-conscious millennials.
-Now, wealthier consumers are going for private labels as well, tightening the squeeze for national brands.
+Now, wealthier consumers are going for private labels as well, tightening the squeeze on national brands.

 A September survey by IRI found that more than half of consumers with household income of more than $100,000 said they expect to buy more private-label products over the next six months.